DionJChapman/Localization-Internationalization-Editor/README.md

   <img alt="Open with Context Menu" src="https://github.com/DionJChapman/Localization-Internationalization-Editor/blob/master/images/context-menu-open.gif?raw=true" width="60%">

 - In any **.dart** file select any text including the quotes the from the light bulb on the left choose **Add text to i18n/l10n Editor**.
-This show some dialog boxed to confirm vales and the add the values to the translations.
+This show some dialog boxed to confirm vales and then add the values to the translations.

   <img alt="Add select text to the editor" src="https://github.com/DionJChapman/Localization-Internationalization-Editor/blob/master/images/text-select-open.gif?raw=true" width="60%">